agarwalmanvi/agarwalmanvi.github.io/_projects/faststructurepe.md

 We display samples for the setting: train on 16 bars + test on 16 bars.
 We provide samples for four methods: X-StrIPE, SPE, F-StrIPE:C and F-StrIPE:SFF:C.
-For each method, we give the example with the best score on the four metrics we reported in the paper:
+For each method, we give the sample with the best score on the four metrics we reported in the paper:
-Chroma Similarity (best = highest), Self-Similarity Matrix Distance (best = lowest), Grooving Similarity (best = highest) and Note Density Distance (best = lowest).
+1. Chroma Similarity (best = highest)
+2. Self-Similarity Matrix Distance (best = lowest)
+3. Grooving Similarity (best = highest)
+4. Note Density Distance (best = lowest).

-We additionally also provide the melody-only MIDI file, so you can compare what the added accompaniment contributes to the song.
+We render each MIDI file into audio with `muspy`.
+We also plot the melody (in red) and accompaniment (in blue) tracks as a pianoroll and display them below with the audio.
+We additionally also provide the melody-only audio, so you can compare what the added accompaniment contributes to the song.

-⚠️ If you have problems playing the MIDI files using your browser, you can download the MIDI files here.
+▶️ You can download the MIDI files here.

 At this link, you can also find samples for the setting: train on 16 bars + test on 64 bars.

 ## Method: X-StrIPE